Alucard-Selfbot/Alucard-Selfbot-src/README.md

+# IMPORTANT

+<h3>The selfbot is outdated !
+Please update it youself and don't open issue !</h3>
-# THIS PROJECT HAS BEEN DISCONTINUED.
+THIS PROJECT HAS BEEN DISCONTINUED.
 ANY FURTHER ISSUES WON'T BE ANSWERED BY US!

 # Setup
   - Since it's discontinuted and some good guy (trickstr) decided to make a video tutorial about it